 Description: SUBB subtracts the indicated variable and the carry flag together from the accumulator, leaving the result in the accumulator.
 SUBB sets the carry (borrow) flag if a borrow is needed for bit 7, and clears C otherwise.
-(If C was set before executing a SUBB instruction, this indicates that a borrow was needed for the previous step in a multiple precision subtraction, so the carry is subtracted from the accumulator along with the source operand.)
-AC is set if a borrow is needed for bit 7, or into bit 7, or into bit 6.
+(If C was set before executing a SUBB instruction, this indicates that a borrow was needed for the previous step in a multiple precision subtraction, so the carry is subtracted from the accumulator along with the source oper and.)
+AC is set if a borrow is needed for bit 3, and cleared otherwise.
+OV is set if a borrow is needed into bit 6, but not into bit 7, or into bit 7, but not bit 6.